 How to Choose a DIY Home Security System

 Having a home security system is the single most important thing you can do to protect your family and your property.
 But, as you know, choosing the right system can be time-consuming due to the number of options and the vast amount of data out there.
-That's why it's much easier to use a review website such as this one, where all the information has been compiled and broken down into easy-to-read bits of information.
+Plus, you never really know what a security system is going to be like until you test it in your home.
+That’s why we buy every security system we review to get firsthand experience using it and then convey that information to you.

-Here are a few suggestions for choosing the right home security system for your particular situation.
+Here are a few factors you should consider when choosing a DIY security system for your home:

-Before you make a purchase, be sure to review any company's equipment quality and reputation.
+Reputable brand: Before you make a purchase, be sure to review any company's equipment quality and reputation.
 You need to know if the equipment is going to hold up and if your chosen brand will stand behind its products if they should fail.
+That’s why we test every system for about a month to see how it holds up over time.

-Everything I bought for my Cove home security system.
+Everything we bought for our Cove home security system.

 Frequently Asked Questions About DIY Home Security Systems